lensdigital/xronos-clock/MEGA/readme.md

   - Run start_here.bat and specify COM port of FTDI adapter

 Issues:
-  - Currently (version 05) user options settings affecting scrolling are not working yet.
+  - Currently (version 09) user options settings affecting scrolling are not working yet.
   - There might be issue with RGB LED indicator not working correctly
   - When settings hours, date might change, so always check date after settings hours.
 If you usign GPS, clock will set itself correctly.
-  - RFM Frequency not reported correctly via Serial (minor bug)

 GPS and Serial:
   PLease keep in mind that GPS uses same Serial (RX) port as FTDI programmer.
 This doesn't affect programming clock but please be aware of following limitations: